zezutom/datastructures/README.md

 # Data Structures

-Examples of popular data structures implemented in several programming languages, fully tested.
+Examples of algorithms and popular data structures implemented in several programming languages, fully tested.

 To build the project use `gradle build`